gewarren/docs/docs/framework/unmanaged-api/metadata/imetadataemit-mergeend-method.md

   If module properties were already set for the current scope, no module properties are imported.
 However, if module properties have not been set in the current scope, they are imported only once, when they are first encountered.
 If those module properties are encountered again, they are duplicates.
 If the values of all module properties (except MVID) are compared and no duplicates are found, an error is raised.

-- For type definitions (`TypeDef`), no duplicates are merged into the current scope. `TypeDef` objects are checked for duplicates against each *fully-qualified object name* + *GUID* + *version number*.
+- For type definitions (`TypeDef`), no duplicates are merged into the current scope. `TypeDef` objects are checked for duplicates against each *fully qualified object name* + *GUID* + *version number*.
 If there is a match on either name or GUID, and any of the other two elements is different, an error is raised.
 Otherwise, if all three items match, `MergeEnd` does a cursory check to ensure the entries are indeed duplicates; if not, an error is raised.
 This cursory check looks for:

   - The same member declarations, occurring in the same order.
 Members that are flagged as `mdPrivateScope` (see the [CorMethodAttr](../../../../docs/framework/unmanaged-api/metadata/cormethodattr-enumeration.md) enumeration) are not included in this check; they are merged specially.